bravotanmoy/essential-jquery--css-plugins/readme.md

  **:dollar: :credit_card: No Commercial plugins, unless it has a free version :moneybag::money_with_wings:**

+ :green_book: Symbol That is notify it's not a plugin, It's a documents about something

  > ##### :city_sunrise: Carousels & Slider

  Name | Description | WebSite :earth_asia: | GitHub:octocat: | jQuery :white_check_mark: |  License :hammer: